aws4embeddedlinux/aws4embeddedlinux-ci-examples/README.md

 ### Removing Pipelines
 The `cdk destroy` command can be used to remove individual pipelines and their related resources.
 This can also be done in the CloudFormation Console Page.
-[!WARNING]
-Do not delete stacks while a CodePipeline is running this can lead to unexpected failures!
+**Do not delete stacks while a CodePipeline is running, this can lead to unexpected failures!**

 To remove all the resources associated with this application:
 ```bash